Resident Evil 2: Reception

 A common point of criticism was the inventory system, which Sanchez called "a pain".
-He disliked the player's need to retrieve objects from item boxes, and Mac Donald criticized the system for being unrealistic, as the boxes are "[magically]" interconnected and all items take the same amount of space when being carried, regardless of their size.
+He disliked the player's need to retrieve objects from item boxes, and Mac Donald criticized the system for being unrealistic, as the boxes are magically interconnected and all items take the same amount of space when being carried, regardless of their size.
 Furthermore, Mallinson and Mac Donald disapproved of certain puzzles, as out of place in a police station setting.
 Sanchez said that the puzzles were paced better than in the first game, but less interesting and too easy for experienced players.
-Next Generation praised the game's massive length and said that the differences between each character's scenario were great enough to make the replay value ten times greater than that of the original, which used a similar two-scenario system.
-Sackenheim said the game was brief, and remarked that the individual scenarios are not different enough to hold the interest of casual players until the end of the game.
-He found the controls to be "easy to pick up and play", and Sanchez said that aiming weapons was difficult.
+Next Generation praised the length and said that the differences between each character's scenario were great enough to make the replay value ten times greater than that of the original, which used a similar two-scenario system.
+Sackenheim said the game was brief, and remarked that the individual scenarios are not different enough to hold the interest of casual players.
+He found the controls "easy to pick up and play", and Sanchez said that aiming weapons was difficult.
 Some reviewers panned the voice acting, calling it "cheesy", "terrible", and "barbaric".